sergiocostaN26/uuid-cli/README.md

 ### Troubleshooting

-If the CLI has not been merged into homebrew-core yet, follow the instructions [here](docs/install-formula-locally.md) to install the Homebrew Formula locally.
+If the CLI has not been merged into homebrew-core yet, follow the instructions to install the Homebrew Formula locally [here](docs/install-formula-locally.md).